🇪🇸 / [ 🇬🇧 ]

 "On pancaked sausages?"

-"Hey, the galette-saucisee is a family recipe passed down from my grandma," he pointed out, feigning offense.
+"Hey, the galette-saucisse is a family recipe passed down from my grandma," he pointed out, feigning offense.

-"She could've passed down something good, like teaching you how to use spices like a real person."
+"She could've passed down something good, like a beachside property, or teaching you how to use spices like a real person."

 "Who taught you?"